The path of a happy life is full of traps.

 To fight this, it is best to strive to spend most of your days present and mindful – while taking dedicated time for reflection about the future and your values, vision, aspirations and checking if you are on course towards that future.

-This is the famous trap of “if I get this / if this happens, then I will be happy….” – in other words, thinking that our happiness is a consequence of some external circumstances, while in fact it is much much more dependent on what is happening within our head.
+This is the famous trap of “if I get this / if this happens, then I will be happy….” – in other words, thinking that our happiness is a consequence of some external circumstances, while it is much much more dependent on what is happening within our head.

 Out internal experiences are the habits of our thinking, such as: